 When you need us, we’re here!

-Occasional Care Cottage is a community-based, not-for-profit centre with Orange City Council’s Children’s Services Network.
-We provides flexible child care in an emergency, short-term or on a temporary basis for children aged between six weeks and five years.
+Occasional Care Cottage is a community-based, not-for-profit centre within Orange City Council’s Children’s Services Network.
+We provide flexible child care in an emergency, short-term or on a temporary basis for children aged between six weeks and five years.

 Family Day Care